eternaldensity/Sandcastle-Builder/README.md

 - fix up some issues with the border colour thing
 - Swedish gramma fix (it's still Greek to me)
 - Fixed the Stuff Counts and Income Counts to actually use the layout system properly (resizable element has to be separate from the draggable)
+- Kept track of the changelog (I hope) and accepted pull requests and updated the version number

 #### Unponderable:
 - Notify when you try to use Achronal Dragon but don't have enough glass